joaodrmacas/IntelligentAmbients/README.md

 user’s environment in regards to light exposure and room temperature, raising awareness about behavioral issues: time in bed, inconsistent sleep routines while also promoting better sleep habits like wind-down routines and sleep onset techniques

-This project was developed as part of the *Ambient Intelligence 2025* course at IST.

 ## Requirements
 - Python 3.8+